DhananjaySapawat/Traffic-Density-Estimation/Subtask3: Understanding and analyzing trade-offs/README.md

 8. you can run make error and make time command in the terminal of location "analysis/Resolution" to plot the graph of (time vs parameter) and (error vs parameter).

 # Spatial Threading #
-1.Run the following commands in the terminal .
+1. Run the following commands in the terminal .

->> make spatial
+- make spatial
->> ./spatial (VideoName) (PthreadNo)(VideoName is name of file of which you want to find queue density and PthreadNo is the no of thread you want to make)
+- ./spatial (VideoName) (PthreadNo)(VideoName is name of file of which you want to find queue density and PthreadNo is the no of thread you want to make)

-2.You should get output in both terminal and outputspatial(PthreadNo).txt( you get two columns in which first was time and second is queue density.)
+2. You should get output in both terminal and outputspatial(PthreadNo).txt( you get two columns in which first was time and second is queue density.)

 3. your "outputspatial(PthreadNo).txt" file will be save in location "analysis/spatial"

-4.the runtime will save in time.txt file
+4. the runtime will save in time.txt file

-5.To get percentage error run the following commands in the terminal.
+5. To get percentage error run the following commands in the terminal.

->> make densityerror
+- make densityerror
->> ./densityerror "outputspatial(PthreadNo).txt."(your error will be save in error.txt)
+- ./densityerror "outputspatial(PthreadNo).txt."(your error will be save in error.txt)

-6.you can run make error and make time command in the terminal of location "analysis/spatial" to plot the graph of (time vs parameter) and (error vs parameter).
+6. you can run make error and make time command in the terminal of location "analysis/spatial" to plot the graph of (time vs parameter) and (error vs parameter).

-7.(PthreadNo).png>represent the cpu usuage at the time of creating "outputspatial(PthreadNo).txt."
+7. (PthreadNo).png>represent the cpu usuage at the time of creating "outputspatial(PthreadNo).txt."

 # Temporal Threading #
 1.Run the following commands in the terminal .